Amid68/Fake-News-Detection/evaluation/tinyBERT/TinyBERT_evaluation/TinyBERT_evaluation.md

 ```

-    TinyBERT misclassified 135 out of 828 articles on External Datasets (16.30%)
+    TinyBERT misclassified 119 out of 828 articles on External Datasets (14.37%)
     Showing 3 examples:

     Example 1:
-    Text snippet: Senior banking officials speaking on condition of anonymity reveal that Federal Reserve leadership has drafted plans for a national banking 'holiday' to be implemented next month as part of final prep...
+    Text snippet: A comprehensive technical investigation by data scientists has documented systematic 'shadow-banning' of users on major social media platforms based specifically on political content, despite consiste...
     True label: Fake
     Predicted: Real
     --------------------------------------------------------------------------------

     Example 2:
-    Text snippet: A former senior vice president from a major pharmaceutical company has come forward with evidence allegedly proving that a remarkably effective cancer treatment was deliberately shelved after internal...
+    Text snippet: A confidential strategic planning document developed by international banking and economic policy organizations outlines a comprehensive approach to systematically transition most physical assets from...
     True label: Fake
     Predicted: Real
     --------------------------------------------------------------------------------

     Example 3:
-    Text snippet: A senior research scientist formerly employed at the Centers for Disease Control has provided extensive documentation allegedly showing systematic manipulation of vaccine safety data to artificially m...
+    Text snippet: May 19 - Scottie Scheffler is favored to knock off the third leg of his quest for the career grand slam at next month's U.S. Open.
+    Fresh off claiming his first Wanamaker Trophy at the PGA Championship...
-    True label: Fake
+    True label: Real
-    Predicted: Real
+    Predicted: Fake
     --------------------------------------------------------------------------------